SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

 1. Run ``bash ./generate-cert.sh``
 2. If the ``sormas2sormas`` directory is not found, you will be prompted to provide its path.
+3. If the ``SORMAS_PROPERTIES`` environment variable is not available, the script will search for the ``sormas.properties`` file in ``/opt/domains/sormas/sormas.properties`` by default.
+If it is not found there, you will be prompted to provide the path to the ``sormas.properties`` file.
-3. For the generation of the certificate, the following data is needed: a password, a *Common Name* (CN) and an *Organization* (O).
+4. For the generation of the certificate, the following data is needed: a password, a *Common Name* (CN) and an *Organization* (O).
 These may be set in environment variables (recommended), or provided manually as the script executes.
     * The password environment variable should be named ``SORMAS_S2S_CERT_PASS``.
 Please note that the password has to be